 Didn't Chief Plaugher see the plane's engines?
 The engines would have survived the impact and heat.
-An engine from a plane that struck the World Trade Center was shown lying on the street on network television.
-So was an engine from American Airlines Flight 587, which crashed shortly after takeoff from New York on November 12, 2001.
+An engine from a plane that struck the World Trade Center was shown on network television, and so was an engine from American Airlines Flight 587 which crashed shortly after takeoff from New York.
+Photos from the Pentagon crash show what looks like an engine rotor about 30 inches in diameter-a Boeing 757's engines are about nine feet in diameter.